Estate Cleanout Cost: Pricing by Home Size

 Base pricing by home size

-These ranges assume a typical estate: furniture throughout, full closets, a garage with accumulated belongings, and some attic or basement storage.
-Light estates (recently downsized seniors, minimal clutter) run 30 to 40 percent lower.
-Heavy estates add 50 to 100 percent.
+These assume a typical estate.
+Furniture throughout, full closets, a garage with accumulated belongings, some attic or basement storage.
+Light estates (recently downsized seniors, minimal clutter) run 30 to 40 percent below this.
+Heavy estates add 50 to 100 percent on top.

 Section 02